Last Updated on July 5, 2026 by Daniel Globe

 Performance Metrics and Testing Methodology

-We evaluated these tent stakes by testing them across five primary metrics: durability, packability, holding power, versatility, and ease of use.
-Each of the ten stakes underwent 80 installations.
-This totaled over 800 uses across sandy, soft, firm, and rocky ground.
+Tent stakes are commonly evaluated across five primary metrics: durability, packability, holding power, versatility, and ease of use.
+Comparing stakes across sandy, soft, firm, and rocky ground highlights meaningful differences in how each design performs.

 Testing stakes across different soil types highlights distinct differences in durability, holding power, and overall versatility.